 - Referral resource lists in printed or web format

 - Posters, brochures or safety cards

-- Distributed to all employees
+- Distributed to all employees or members

 - Distributed in lunchrooms, meeting areas and washrooms